Awards of the Board Terms of Reference

 5.1.6 All nominations must be accompanied by a current curriculum vitae of the nominee, together with descriptive evidence of his or her worthiness for the award.

-5.1.8 The endorsement by the RACGP Board for the award of the Rose-Hunt Award, or the decision by the RACGP Board not to make an award for that year, will be at the discretion of the board.
+5.1.8 The decision by the Board for the award of the Rose-Hunt Award, or the decision by the Board not to make an award for that year, will be at the discretion of the Board.

-5.1.10 No announcement of the award other than confidential advice from the Chair to the recipient shall be made prior to the presentation of the award.
+5.1.10 No announcement of the Rose-Hunt Award other than confidential advice from the President to the recipient shall be made prior to the presentation of the award.

 5.2 Life Fellowship

 5.2.1 Life Fellowship is awarded to an existing Fellow of the RACGP in recognition of outstanding and meritorious service to the College.
 Life Fellowship is limited to twenty-five Fellows at any one time, and no more than three Fellows may be elected to Life Fellowship in one calendar year.

 5.2.2 Honorary Fellows who are not otherwise Fellows of the RACGP are not eligible for Life Fellowship.

 5.2.3 The terms of the award are that Life Fellows: